-Bluff Park Baptist Church has grown with the times, from the Roarin' Twenties through the Civil Rights Struggle of the Sixties, and finally into a new millennium.
+Bluff Park Baptist Church has grown with the times, from the roarin' 20s, through the civil rights struggle of the 60s, and finally into a new millennium.
 Through our first 100 years we have seen many changes - horses have given way to cars, trains to planes, and the telegram to email.
-But through it all, there has been one thing that has not changed - Our Lord and Savior Jesus Christ and our devotion to him.
+Through it all, there has been one thing that has not changed, Our Lord and Savior Jesus Christ and our devotion to him.

 Special thanks to Mrs. Orez Nichols for her work over the years as church historian.
 Mrs. Nichols went on to be with the Lord this year, however her memory lives on through the work she did on behalf of Bluff Park Baptist Church.